-Persons interested in applying must attend a program information session held each month, on the second and fourth Tuesday, at noon, or third Thursday, at 5 :00 p.m. in the John B. Coleman Health Science Building.
+Individuals interested in applying must attend a program information session held each month, on the second and fourth Tuesday, at noon, or third Thursday, at 5:00 p.m. at Coleman for Health Sciences.
 For further information, please see the General Application Procedures for Health Science programs.